Varejão returns to Cavs to finish season, celebrate career - WHIZ News

 But he stayed in shape by working out in his garage at home, and the curly-haired Brazilian nicknamed “Wild Thing,” who endeared himself to fans and teammates with his hustle while annoying opponents, will finish this season with the injury-plagued Cavaliers.

-Varejão doesn’t know how much he’ll play Tuesday night against the Phoenix Suns or in any games, but that’s not what matters.
+Varejão doesn’t know how much he’ll play, but that’s not what matters.

 He’s back with the team that gave him his start and eager to help any way he can.

-“I’m going to enjoy this moment,” he said on a Zoom call following shootaround.
+“I’m going to enjoy this moment,” he said on a Zoom call.
 “Hopefully, I can get out there and do some crazy things like Andy used to do back in the day.
 But the main thing is just to be back with the guys and kind of help the younger guys, to help them understand that you cannot take anything for granted.

 “No matter what’s going on, it could always get worse, you know.
 So just enjoy the moment, enjoy what’s going on right now and we’ll see.
 I’m excited.
 I’m anxious to see how it’s going to be.”